mihdan/cyr2lat/readme.txt

 * Automatically converts existing post, page and term slugs on activation
 * Saves existing post and page permalinks integrity
 * Performs transliteration of attachment file names
-* Includes Russian, Belarusian, Ukrainian, Bulgarian and Macedonian characters
+* Includes Russian, Belarusian, Ukrainian, Bulgarian and Georgian characters
 * Transliteration table can be customized without editing the plugin by itself

 Based on the original Rus-To-Lat plugin by Anton Skorobogatov.